Loading...

 Senior Director, Policy

-Shaundra Watson serves as Senior Director, Policy, in Washington, DC, and is responsible for providing counsel and developing policy on key issues for the software industry, with an emphasis on artificial intelligence.
+Shaundra Watson serves as Senior Director, Policy, in Washington, DC, and is responsible for providing counsel and developing global policy on key issues for the software industry, with an emphasis on artificial intelligence.
+In a previous BSA role, Watson also led BSA's engagement on global privacy issues.

-Watson rejoined BSA after serving as a corporate in-house senior privacy counsel.
-In her first stint at BSA, Watson led engagement on privacy issues.
-Prior to joining BSA, Watson served as an Attorney-Advisor in the Office of Chairwoman Edith Ramirez at the US Federal Trade Commission (FTC) in Washington, DC, where she advised Chairwoman Ramirez on privacy, data security, and international issues and evaluated companies’ compliance with privacy and data security laws in numerous enforcement actions.
+Prior to joining BSA, Watson served as an Attorney-Advisor in the Office of Chairwoman Edith Ramirez at the FTC in Washington, DC, where she advised Chairwoman Ramirez on privacy, data security, and international issues and evaluated companies’ legal compliance in over 50 enforcement actions.
 During her FTC tenure, which spanned more than a decade, Watson also served as an Attorney-Advisor in the Office of Commissioner Julie Brill, Counsel for International Consumer Protection in the Office of International Affairs, and an attorney in the Divisions of Privacy and Identity Protection and Marketing Practices.

-Watson is a graduate of the University of Virginia School of Law in Charlottesville, VA.
+Watson clerked for Justice Peggy Quince at the Supreme Court of Florida and is a graduate of the University of Virginia School of Law in Charlottesville, VA.